esanzgar/workout/README.md

 [Description]

-The service can be accessed at:

-[URL]

-A life and editable version of service can be accessed at:
+A live and editable version of the app can be accessed at:

 [URL]